Applying a Legendre collocation method based on domain decomposition to calculate underwater sound propagation in a horizontally stratified environment: Test examples and analysis of results

-Examples 4, 5 and 6 in Table \ref{tab1} are two-layer waveguide problems with bottom attenuation.
+Examples 2 and 3 in Table \ref{tab1} are two-layer waveguide problems with bottom attenuation.
 When there is an attenuating bottom sediment layer, the horizontal wavenumbers are complex.
-Kraken uses an alternative approach to complex eigenvalue searches in which the real eigenvalue is calculated first and then an approximation of the imaginary part is obtained using perturbation theory (\cite{Porter2001}, p35, Chap 2.7.5), which introduces slight inaccuracies in the computed wavenumbers.
+Kraken uses an alternative approach to complex eigenvalue searches in which the real eigenvalue is calculated first, and then an approximation of the imaginary part is obtained using perturbation theory (\cite{Porter2001}, p35, Sect.
+2.7.5), which introduces slight inaccuracies in the computed wavenumbers.
 However, KrakenC is a version of Kraken in which the wavenumbers are found in the complex plane, allowing complex eigenvalues to be computed exactly.
-Therefore, we also tested the results of KrakenC with the same configuration as Kraken for all examples with attenuation.
+Therefore, we use KrakenC instead of Kraken for the examples with attenuation.